Program Help

 USING ARCHIPELAGO

-The program always starts with a “Scene” of a wide calm ocean, the sky and a couple of simple buoys.
-You are looking WEST and you are the world’s “Origin”.
+The program always starts with a simple “Scene” of a wide calm ocean, the sky and a couple of simple buoys.
+You are looking WEST and you are at the world’s “Origin”.
 Big colored “XYZ” coordinates show up at the origin and smaller XYZ at the “selected” object (a buoy at startup) and a tiny “+” floating over the waves at the center of the screen (this is a center pointer).
-The XYZ’s are RGB (Red, Green, Blue) denoting the (X, Y, Z) axis; these can be turned off under the tab named “Other” (as well as some other less-needed-options)
+The XYZ’s are RGB (Red, Green, Blue) denoting the (X, Y, Z) axis; these axis are sometimes useful but you can turn them off under the tab named “Other” (as well as other less-frequently-needed-options)

 Startup screen